nikasimovich/arts22/_agendas/week-7.md

 ### Homework
 - For  Monday: pick an idea for your fan page project to foucs on.
 Create a plan for how you will develop the content and have an outline of the content you&rsquo;ll use on the website.
 Create a short design presentation that introduces 3 different concepts for the look and feel of your site.
 Each direction should have a title and description, a mood board of visual references, and a gestural sketch of the homepage or part of the site.
-- Complete the CSS animation in class activity and submit on Canvas
+- Complete the CSS animation in class activity and submit on Canvas for Wednesday

 ---